 Sigmund Freud himself, according to Safer, was a favored son who couldn’t handle his guilt regarding his sister—which interfered with his ability to effectively formulate theories regarding child development.

 Safer, on the other hand, has addressed her own complex sibling issues, enabling her all the more to deal with these types of issues in her therapy practice.
-One book reviewer, Douglas Mock, believes that “(h)er insights on family social tensions help us to understand the incomprehensible.”
+Douglas Mock, one reviewer of her book, asserts that “(h)er insights on family social tensions help us to understand the incomprehensible.”

 Siblings, says Safer, have their own language of discontent and “grievance collection,” some of which is focused on their parents and some on their own relationship.
 For example: